aclark4life/django-pci-auth/README.rst

 Introduction
 ------------

-Provides integration with existing PCI-related features and adds additional functionality to deliver a uniform application.
-Helps you build PCI-compliant websites with Django, but offers no guarantees of compliance.
+Provides integration with existing PCI-related applications and adds additional functionality to deliver a uniform experience.
+Helps you build PCI-compliant websites but offers no guarantees of compliance.

 Features
 --------